UnifiedPush/specifications/specifications/android.md

 * org.unifiedpush.android.distributor.REGISTER
 * org.unifiedpush.android.distributor.UNREGISTER

+The distributor MUST also expose the following action if it supports sending bytes messages:
+* org.unifiedpush.android.distributor.feature.bytesMessage

 This broadcast receiver is the Registration Broadcast Receiver.

 ## Connector Library